 GradesK to 12

 In the ClassroomHave students use EasyWrite to retell difficult text in an easy to understand way.
 Retell Shakespeare passages in simple English or breakdown complicated directions into simple terms.
-EasyWrite is perfect for use with ESL/ELL or special education students.
+EasyWrite is perfect for use with ENL/ESL or special education students.
 Choose any complex or difficult text and break it into simpler terms for easier understanding.
 Do this by adding a free browser extension to classroom computers and devices.
-Use a tool such as Grammarly (for Chrome, Safari, Edge, and FireFox), reviewed here, or After the Deadline (for Internet Explorer), reviewed here.
+Use a tool such as Grammarly (at the time of this review worked for Chrome, Safari, Edge, and FireFox), reviewed here, or After the Deadline (will work with Internet Explorer also), reviewed here.
 Turn the theory of EasyWrite upside down - have students paste their writing projects into EasyWrite.
 If there are only a few highlighted words, have them develop more interesting and complex writing passages.
 Have students take a screenshot of their original work to include with a final draft.